cgreenwood/olio-test/README.md

 - Rails 7.0.4
 - Postgres

-### System setup
+## System setup

-TODO: How to install rvm, ruby, rails and postgres on Linux?
+Install RVM and ruby using this (guide)[https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rvm-on-ubuntu-20-04]

+Install Postgres using this (guide)[https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-ubuntu-20-04]

 ## Setup

 Clone the repo using the following command: